-(Corporate Seal)

-Somerset Academy, Inc.
+(Corporate Seal) Somerset Academy, Inc.

-Attest: Secretary - or - by:
+Attest: Secretary - or - by:Todd: German, Board Chair

 Witness

 Witness

 STATE OF FLORIDA

-COUNTY OF Miami - Dacie
+COUNTY OF Miani - Dede

-The foregoing instrument was acknowledged before me this Hay of Mac, 2020 by Todd German, Board Chair, Somerset Academy, Inc., on behalf of Somerset Academy Village Charter Middle School #5002, the Governing Entity.
+The foregoing instrument was acknowledged bet Todd German, Board Chair, Somerset Academy #5004, the Governing Entity. fore me this Hay of May, 2020 by Inc., on behalf of Somerset Academy Village

 He took an oath and is personally known to me.

-My commission expires: ž
+My commission expires:

 (SEAL) Signature - Notary Public

-My commission expires: Marka g Decitt Printed Name of Notary Public
+My commission expires: Printed Name of Notary Public

-MARLA G. DEVITT MY COMMISSION # GG 332318 EXPIRES: May 10, 2023 Bonded Thru Notary Public Underwriters
+MARLA G. DEVITT

+MY COMMISSION # GG 332318

+EXPIRES: May 10, 2023

+Bonded Thru Notary Public Underwriters